 The most common characteristic of smishing is the ‘false sense of urgency’, a scare tactic that attackers use to lure victims in taking action.

 - Don’t click on links you get on your phone unless you know the person they are coming from.
 Even if you get a text message with a link from a friend, consider verifying it first with the sender before clicking on the link.

 - Never install apps from text messages.
 Always use official app store for installing apps.
-They have vigorous testing procedures in place to filter out malwares and other known threats.
+For instance, they have vigorous testing procedures in place to filter out malwares and other known threats.

 - Never give away any personal or financial information.
 If possible, block the suspicious number as well.

 - Don’t feel pressured into responding back to a message or call.
-Legitimate organizations give you the time to react.
-Only call valid numbers (e.g., the bank’s number can be found on the back of your card).
+In addition, legitimate organizations give you the time to react.
+Only call valid numbers (e.g., you can find the bank’s number on the back of your card).

 - In general, you don’t want to reply to text messages from people you don’t know.
 That’s the best way to remain safe.